Today: 10:00 AM - 5:00 PM

 The Maritime Aquarium offers educational programs each year during the spring break week of most local school districts and also through the summer.
 The age-appropriate hands-on activities engage students in ways that demonstrate how exploring our world can be fun and exciting.

 We believe every child should have an opportunity to participate in our summer camp programs.
 We have limited funds to supply partial scholarships for children to attend 1 session per spring or summer camp season.
 Please note, full scholarships are not available.
-To apply, submit a completed financial assistance application by email to firstname.lastname@example.org.
+To apply, submit a completed scholarship application by email to firstname.lastname@example.org.